-The IMF conducts its surveillance at two levels-bilateral and multilateral.
+- 5. The IMF conducts its surveillance at two levels-bilateral and multilateral.
 Bilateral refers to surveillance activities and products focused on a single country, while multilateral surveillance examines the global economy.
-The main instruments for bilateral financial surveillance are annual Article IV consultations and periodic assessments under the Financial Sector Assessment Program (FSAP).1 The biannual Global Financial Stability Report (GFSR) and Early Warning Exercise (EWE) are the key vehicles for IMF multilateral financial surveillance.
-As part of surveillance, the IMF also cooperates with other organizations, for example, with the Financial Stability Board (FSB) and the World Bank.

-The evaluation draws on eight thematic background papers (see Annex 1 for abstracts of these papers) and in-depth case studies covering 14 countries and the euro area.
-Evidence includes reviews of IMF documents (internal and publicly available) and documents from other organizations; interviews with member country authorities, partner organizations, financial market participants, academics, and other external experts; and interviews with and surveys of the Offices of Executive Directors (OED) and of IMF staff (see Monasterski, 2018).
+The main instruments for bilateral financial surveillance are annual Article IV consultations and periodic assessments under the Financial Sector Assessment Program (FSAP).
+The biannual Global Financial Stability Report (GFSR) and Early Warning Exercise (EWE) are the key vehicles for IMF multilateral financial surveillance.
+As part of surveillance, the IMF also cooperates with other organizations, e.g., with the Financial Stability Board (FSB) and the World Bank. - 6.
+The evaluation draws on eight thematic background papers (see Annex 1 for abstracts of these papers) and in-depth case studies covering 14 countries and the Euro area.
+Evidence includes reviews of IMF documents (internal and publicly available) and documents from other organizations; interviews with member country authorities, partner organizations, financial market participants, academics and other external experts; and interviews with and surveys of the offices of Executive Directors (OED) and of IMF staff (see Monasterski, 2018). - 7.
 The remainder of this report is organized as follows.
-Chapter 2 describes the evolution of the IMF's financial surveillance responsibilities and how activities have evolved since the GFC.
-Chapters 3 and 4 examine bilateral and multilateral surveillance, respectively, evaluating strengths and identifying challenges of the various products.
-Chapter 5 discusses the analytical toolkit used in financial surveillance.
-Chapter 6 explores how the IMF organizes its financial surveillance work, including budgetary resources and talent management.
-Chapter 7 provides an overall assessment and makes recommendations to further strengthen IMF financial surveillance.
+Section II describes the evolution of the IMF's financial surveillance responsibilities and how activities have evolved since the GFC.
+Sections III and IV examine bilateral and multilateral surveillance, respectively, evaluating strengths and identifying challenges of the various products.
+Section V discusses the analytical toolkit used in financial surveillance.
+Section VI explores how the IMF organizes its financial surveillance work, including budgetary resources and talent management.
+Section VII provides an overall assessment and makes recommendations to further strengthen IMF financial surveillance.